Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 When you see files with ``..automodule::`` within them, these are API documentation.
 However, these are not populated.
 We will populate them using our release scripts.

 1. Make sure you have our release scripts repository.
-Go to ``dev`` and running ``git clone https://github.com/Billingegroup/release-scripts.git``.
+Go to ``dev`` and run ``git clone https://github.com/Billingegroup/release-scripts.git``.

 2. Enter your cookiecutter package directory.
 For example, I would run ``cd ./diffpy.pdfmorph/diffpy.pdfmorph``.